botworld-wiki/beatburger.github.io/_bots/bigshot.md

 commonMat3: "Thick Tube"
 ---

+### 'Arena Build' by Soft
+-**ACABA:**

+## Comments

+### Evaluation by Soft
+The big mommy of ranged burst DPS, Bigshot definitely deserves S tier in the lower levels of the game.
+As the game progresses though, bandits and PvPers alike will have abilities like [Freeze](/Freeze), and Bigshot is a high priority target for the enemy AI with those CC abilities.
+Since he needs four seconds to charge for every shot, it's doubtful you'll get two shots off before the game ends.
+Very easily counterable.
+Tier A.

 ### Tips
-- Equip 2x Epic stun resistance boosters when you use bigshot
+Equip 2x Epic stun resistance boosters when you use bigshot

-### Suggested Ai Build
-- ACABA